maykelg/rhdh-plugin-toolbox/README.md

         disabled: false
     ```

     Test that the plugin is working correctly (requires catalog entities that have "// TODO:" entries in the code on GitHub).
-If the correct conditions are met and the plugin is working, you should see a "Todo" TAB in catalog entities where the [associated codebase](https://github.com/benwilcock/springboot-djl-demo/blob/main/catalog-info.yml) has "TODO:" entries in its code.
+If the correct conditions are met and the plugin is working, you should see a "Todo" TAB in catalog entities where the associated codebase [example](https://github.com/benwilcock/springboot-djl-demo/blob/main/catalog-info.yml) has "TODO:" entries in its code.

 ## How it works

 1. The toolbox image is built using the `Dockerfile` which includes the `script.sh` file as the `ENTRYPOINT` of the image.

-   This image includes all the tools required to build plugins from source code.
+   This image includes all the tools required to convert and build dynamic-plugins from source code.

-2. The image is run and the `script.sh` is executed - causing the todo plugin to be built and pushed.
+2. The toolbox image is run and the `script.sh` is executed - causing the todo plugin to be built and pushed to Quay ready for testing.

    The script clones the Backstage `community-plugins` repository, initialises it with `yarn` and used the `janus-cli` to create dynamic plugins for the frontend and backend of the `todo` plugins in the `todo` workspace.
 The resulting OCI image is then built and pushed to your user account in Quay.